 ITEM 5.
-OPERATING AND FINANCIAL REVIEW AND PROSPECTS.
+OPERATING AND FINANCIAL REVIEW AND PROSPECTS

 The following discussion of our financial condition and results of operations should be read in conjunction with the consolidated financial statements and the related notes included elsewhere in this Annual Report.
 This discussion contains forward-looking statements that involve risks and uncertainties.
 Our actual results may differ significantly from those projected in the forward-looking statements.
 Factors that might cause future results to differ significantly from those projected in the forward-looking statements include, but are not limited to, those discussed below and elsewhere in this Annual Report.
 Our consolidated financial statements and the financial information discussed below have been prepared in accordance with IFRS.
-We adopted IFRS effective as of and for the fiscal year ended December 31, 2009 by applying IFRS 1: First Time Adoption of International Reporting Statemates.
-Our consolidated financial statements and for the year ended December 31, 2008 were originally prepared in accordance with IFRS for comparative purposes only.
+We adopted IFRS effective as of and for the fiscal year ended December 31, 2009 by applying IFRS 1: First Time Adoption of International Reporting Standards.

-During the fiscal years ended December 31, 2008, 2009 and 2010, our main asset has been our 76.4% ownership interest in Yuchai.
+During the fiscal years ended December 31, 2009, 2010 and 2011, our main business has been our 76.4% ownership interest in Yuchai.
 As a result, our financial condition and results of operations have depended primarily upon Yuchai's financial condition and results of operations.